Manish5360/Manish5360/README.md

 - 👋 Hi, I’m Manish Kumar
-- 👀 I’m a Web Developer/Developer
+- 👀 I’m a Front End Web Developer and
+     UI UX Designer.
 - 📫 You can mail me at manishjangra4@gmail.com